 9. Don't force company on your catWarn guests that your cat is shy.
 Don't force Kitty to be in the room where the guests are and don't drag him over to be shown to the guests.
 Your cat may choose to join you and your guests but this must always be on his terms, not yours or theirs.

 10. Consider making Kitty an "only pet"Your aim is to create an environment that feels safe to your cat.
-Introducing new pets, especially a loud dog or another cat, can be a stressful situations for the shy cat.
+Introducing new pets, especially a loud dog or another cat, can be a stressful situation for the shy cat.
 If you bring in a new pet, consider the type and the new pet's personality, and read up on introductions and how to make them with a minimum amount of stress.
 More on this -

 Introducing Cats to Dogs